Aquaculture of octopus: Species

-The aquaculture potential of several octopuses species has been investigated in recent years, including Octopus maya (red octopus), Octopus bimaculoides (California two-spot octopus), Octopus ocellatus (now re-named Amphioctopus fangsiao), Octopus mimus (changos octopus), Enteroctopus megalocyathus (Patagonian red octopus) and Robsonella fontaniana.
+The aquaculture potential of several octopuses species has been investigated in recent years, including Octopus maya (red octopus), Octopus bimaculoides (California two-spot octopus), Octopus ocellatus (now renamed Amphioctopus fangsiao), Octopus mimus (changos octopus), Enteroctopus megalocyathus (Patagonian red octopus) and Robsonella fontaniana.

 The common octopus, Octopus vulgaris, appears to be the most serious candidate for aquaculture in terms of its biological and market potential.
 It has a worldwide distribution in tropical, subtropical and temperate waters.
 It is a benthic species occurring from the coastal line to the outer edge of the continental shelf, at depths to 200 m and in very diverse marine habitats.
 The common octopus is easily adapted to captive conditions and has a rapid growth rate of 5% body weight per day.
 It also has a high feed conversion rate with 30–60% of ingested food being incorporated in its own weight, and a high fecundity of 100,000–500,000 eggs per female.